whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/02-pockets/02-08-pocket-sewing-exercise-assignment.md

 ---
 title: 02.08 Pocket Sewing Exercise Assignment
 date: 2024-09-09T09:00:00
-lastmod: 2024-09-09T07:36:44
+lastmod: 2024-09-09T11:46:01
 ---

+## Assignment Deliverables

+1. Patch Pocket (Sewn in Class)
+2. Double Welt Pocket (Sewn in Class)
+3. Double Welt Pocket
+4. Zipper Pocket

+## Overview

+1. If not completed, finish the Patch Pocket and Double Welt pocket started in class.
-Sew an additional Double Welt Pocket just like we did in class but using a 4"x7" piece of fabric for the welt (the green piece).
-This larger welt piece should give you enough fabric to properly crease the welt with the iron, sew the top of the pocket closed and finish it with the serger.
-Double Welt Pocket Sewing Instructions Link
+2. Sew an additional Double Welt Pocket just like we did in class.
+[Double Welt Pocket Sewing Instructions](../../../../sewing/how-to-sew-a-double-welt-pocket.md)

-Sew a zipper pocket using the fabric and zipper prepared in class.
-Follow the zipper pocket instructions at this link.
-The instructions show a french seam to finish the pocket bag.
+3. Sew a zipper pocket using zipper distributed in class.
+Follow the [zipper pocket instructions](../../../../sewing/sew-zipper-pocket-without-exposed-zipper-tape.md).
+The zipper pocket instructions show a french seam to finish the pocket bag.
 You can use a serger or a french seam.
 If you use a serger you do not need to flip the pocket bag backwards like the video shows, you can sew the pocket bag just like the double welt pocket.
+4. Finish the edges of the fabric squares that the pockets are attached to.

-Bring all 4 pockets to class next week.
+5. Bring all 4 pockets to class next week.

-Patch Pocket (Sewn in Class)
-Double Welt Pocket (Sewn in Class)
-Double Welt Pocket
-Zipper Pocket

 ## Grading Rubric